-Your baby must sleep in a safe place even when you are travelling.
+Your baby must sleep in a safe place, even when you are away from home.
 Never, under any circumstances, put your baby to bed in an adult bed and don't use pillows.
 If you don't have a crib, a blanket placed directly on the floor can act as a temporary safe bed for a baby who is less than 6 months old.
-Using a playpen or a mattress on the ground can be a solution for putting your baby to bed when you are travelling.
+Using a mattress placed on the ground or a playpen are two other potential solutions for putting your baby to bed when you are travelling.
+If using a playpen, do not add mattresses or padding.